emmanuel-arch/Data-Engineering-AWS/README.md

 ---

-This project not only deepens your understanding of AWS services but also enhances your data engineering capabilities—skills that are invaluable in your data science career.
-By the end of this Masterclass, you’ll be equipped to design and implement efficient data pipelines that can process and analyze data in real-time, making you a more versatile and effective data scientist.
+This project not only deepens my understanding of AWS services but also enhances my data engineering capabilities—skills that are invaluable in your data science career.
+This masterclass made me well-equipped to design and implement efficient data pipelines that can process and analyze data in real-time, making me a more versatile and effective data scientist.

 ---